Cashierob/LuauPlusPlus/README.md

 (Fully written in C++)

-There is also LocalDataSaveService, which will be explained further in the next README.txt, which is in the Luau++ folder
+There is also LocalDataStoreService, which will be explained further in the next README.txt, which is in the Luau++ folder

 Project Version: #1